 Make it count with the Hawaiian Channel Swimming Association

-The Hawaiian Channel Swimming Association (HCSA) is the sanctioning organization of the Molokaʻi (Kaiwi) Channel Swim for the Oceans Seven.
+The Hawaiian Channel Swimming Association (HCSA) is the local governing body of the Molokaʻi (Kaiwi) Channel Swim for Hawaiʻi and the Oceans Seven.

 2025 Notice to Swimmers Visiting Hawaiʻi:

 Swimmers visiting from outside Hawaiʻi are welcome to use any local service they desire to plan and complete their channel swim.
-Out of respect for HCSA's decades of service and ongoing research contributions, local customs, and Hawaiʻi's independence from outside swim organizations it is highly recommended that swimmers directly provide HCSA with documentation of their successful channel swim.
+Out of respect for HCSA's decades of service and ongoing research contributions and local customs it is highly recommended that swimmers directly provide HCSA with documentation of their successful channel swim.
 The official HCSA certificate will be awarded to the swimmer free of charge once documentation has been received and reviewed.
 Limited edition swim caps are also available to swimmers that complete the Molokaʻi (Kaiwi) Channel.
 Documentation should be sent to hichannelswim@gmail.com.
-See the research about shark attacks in Hawaiian waters made possible by the HCSA at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0291852 Listen to the interview on Hawaiʻi Public Radio at https://www.hawaiipublicradio.org/the-conversation/2024-03-07/researcher-analyzes-cookiecutter-shark-bites-among-channel-swimmers
+Read the research about shark attacks in Hawaiian waters made possible by data collected by HCSA and analyzed by Maui Nui Swim here.
+Listen to the 2024 interview on Hawaiʻi Public Radio here.
+Watch the recent interview on Hawaiʻi New Now here.

 Swim the Molokaʻi Channel- Earn your certificate and cap